naclander/tome/README.md

 tome
 ====

-Clone of the Tales of Maj'Eyal git repository with un locked "donator" features.
+Clone of the Tales of Maj'Eyal git repository with unlocked "donator" features.

 Tales of Maj'Eyal (Tome) is a fantastic game, but unfortunatley certain